 I consider this Statutory Audit Report to fall within the definition of 'excluded information' contained in Schedule 2(2) of the Government Information (Public Access) Act 2009.
-Under Schedule 1(6) of this Act, please seek the Audit Office's consent before releasing this report publicly.
-Agencies are advised to also seek approval from the Ministers and the Treasurer before publishing this report.
+It may not be distributed to persons other than Management and those you determine to be charged with governance of the Foundation.